evanx/mpush-redis/README.md

 #### Timeout monitor

-The `:message:$id` hashes includes the `timestamp` of the message.
+The `:message:$id` hashes include the `timestamp` of the message.
 This value is required to detect message timeouts.

 The worker microservice which actually handles the message, pushes its id into a `:message:done` list.
 This list is monitored by our Redis microservice, to detect timeouts i.e. not "done" after the `messageTimeout` period.